Hylozoic/hylo/apps/mobile/README.md

 - ~~MemberList for Group, likely requiring some refactoring~~
 - ~~Search~~
-- Messages, likely requiring some refactoring
+- Messages, likely requiring some refactoring (mostly done--NewMessage remains)
 - Sign-up flow (partially converted, needs testing)
 - PostBodyProposal
+- Analytics needs to be brought-back in some way for relavent URQL mutations or interactions, mostly have left TODO's inline to indicate where
+- ItemChoosers...

 *Known Bugs*